Palmöl Problem: Was du wissen solltest Skip to content

 Photo by Jorge Franganillo on Unsplash

-How to deal with the problem?
+How do you deal with the problem?

-How can I do without palm oil?
+How can I avoid palm oil?

 Names for palm oil on food: